Titzn/Cyber-Log-Analyzer/README.md

 # Cyber Log Analyzer

 Cyber Log Analyzer is an advanced Python tool designed to analyze server authentication logs and detect potential intrusion attempts.
-It scans log files for suspicious activities like brute-force attacks and unusual login patterns, and sends alerts when necessary.
+It scans log files for suspicious activities like brute-force attacks and unusual login patterns and sends alerts when necessary.

 ## Features